 4. Personal Development Plans (PDPs)

 How much time and effort does your company spend on developing PDPs?
 According to research, personal development is a key driver of employee performance and engagement.
 In fact, 87% of millennials state development opportunities are a critical component of what attracts them to a particular company.
-To attract and retain the best of the best, the PDP is a tool you will want to incorporate into your business.
+To attract and retain the best of the best, the PDP is a performance management tool you will want to incorporate into your business.

 PDPs aren’t a performance management tool you should simply pay lip service to, and then neglect for another year.
 Instead, manager and employee should create SMART PDPs that can be updated and reviewed online throughout the year.
 By encouraging this in their employees, companies benefit from a workforce who possess a sense of direction and focus in relation to their careers.

-5. Reward and recognition schemes
+5. Reward and Recognition Schemes

 No employee works just for a paycheck.
-In fact, it has been shown that 80% of employees work harder when they feel appreciated.
-Another source shows that 43% of employees would feel more motivated by appreciation than money.
-Finally, a further source states that recognition can improve team culture and reduce turnover.
+It has been shown that 80% of employees work harder when they feel appreciated.
+Another source shows that 43% of employees would feel more motivated by appreciation than money, while further evidence suggests that recognition can improve team culture and reduce turnover.

 Experience our hassle-free performance management software